lowkey hard being awesome

-He is a long-standing artistic collaborator with fashion brand Valentino; Building multiple installations including a six-story monolith in Seoul, South Korea, a triptych motion tracking digital infinity mirror installation in Munich, Germany and hologram installations in Tokyo, Japan and Dubai, UAE.
+He is a long-standing artistic collaborator with fashion brand Valentino; Building multiple installations including a six-story monolith in Seoul, South Korea, a triptych motion tracking digital infinity mirror installation in Munich, an AI recognition installation during Art Basel Switzerland, and hologram installations in Tokyo, Japan and Dubai, UAE.

 In 2018 he took over the billboards in Tokyo’s famous Shibuya Crossing with his artwork and recreated their house codes into Kawawii characters for their Tokyo pop-up.

 In 2019 he wrote and directed two, futuristic short films for the launch of the Valentino VRING collection.

 He is the Ashurst Emerging Artist Of The Year 2019 New Media prize winner for his work hacking apart twitter to display only real-time tweets from users experiencing depression.
 He was named one of Saatchi & Saatchi’s new creators class of 2019 for his short film about the piece.